 - I was taking a full schedule of classes.

-- I was flirting with a massive inferiority complex.
+- I was cultivating a massive inferiority complex.

 - I’d discovered partying.